k-farruh/k-farruh.github.io/_posts/2023-06-25-EasyDispatch-.md

   - category1
   - category2
 ---
-# EasyDispatch: Using Generative AI and AnalyticDB for Enhanced Delivery Business Operations

 Managing a delivery business can be challenging, with many tasks that require constant attention.
 From managing drivers to tracking…